alexelbert/catch-chronicle/README.md

 ## Project Goals

 The goal of this project was to build a social media platform in which fishing enthusiast users can log and post their own catches and see other users catches.
+Interact with other users by following them, liking and commenting on other users catches.
+Users can have all their catches displayed on their catch page with graphs displaying useful information so that it's not only for logging but users can actually draw some conclusions from their fishing.

 ## Features